prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 will be passed in after the object instance is created and before it is asked to provision or retrieve any encryption keys.

-S3SelectPushdown
-^^^^^^^^^^^^^^^^
+.. _s3selectpushdown:

+S3 Select Pushdown
+^^^^^^^^^^^^^^^^^^

-S3SelectPushdown enables pushing down projection (SELECT) and predicate (WHERE) processing to `S3 Select <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html>`_.
+S3 Select Pushdown enables pushing down projection (SELECT) and predicate (WHERE) processing to `S3 Select <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html>`_.
-With S3SelectPushdown Presto only retrieves the required data from S3 instead of entire S3 objects reducing both latency and network usage.
+With S3 Select Pushdown, Presto only retrieves the required data from S3 instead of entire S3 objects, reducing both latency and network usage.

 Is S3 Select a good fit for my workload?
 ########################################

-Performance of S3SelectPushdown depends on the amount of data filtered by the query.
+Performance of S3 Select Pushdown depends on the amount of data filtered by the query.
 Filtering a large number of rows should result in better performance.
 If the query doesn't filter any data then pushdown may not add any additional value and user will be charged for S3 Select requests.
 Thus, we recommend that you benchmark your workloads with and without S3 Select to see if using it may be suitable for your workload.
-By default, S3SelectPushdown is disabled and you should enable it in production after proper benchmarking and cost analysis.
+By default, S3 Select Pushdown is disabled and you should enable it in production after proper benchmarking and cost analysis.
 For more information on S3 Select request cost, please see `Amazon S3 Cloud Storage Pricing <https://aws.amazon.com/s3/pricing/>`_.